jonduan/proposal/_posts/2016-12-16-solar-energy.md

 Note that current developments are progressing fast and the above figure is getting outdated.
 Currently, the price for the cheapest polycrystalline silicon modules is in the order of US$ 0.7/Wp.

+#### Week 1: Introduction to Solar Energy > 1.4 History of Solar Energy > History of Solar Energy

+Historical moments that range from the use of magnifying glasses or concentrating mirrors to make fire, to the contemporary achievements in solar cells.

 #### Terms and abbreviations